\texttt{NuHamil}: A numerical code to generate nuclear two- and three-body matrix elements from chiral effective field theory: Matrix elements of Hamiltonian

 The gamma function $\Gamma(x)$ and associated Laguerre polynomial $L^{(\alpha)}_{n}(x)$ are introduced.
 The momentum $\pi_{1}$ is $\pi_{1} = \vert(\vec{p}_{1}-\vec{p}_{2})\vert /\sqrt{2}$, consistent with the definition of the HO bracket.
 Note that $\pi_{1}$ is different from the usual relative momentum definition $p = \vert \vec{p}_{1} - \vec{p}_{2}\vert /2$.

-The \nuhamil code requires the input file for $V^{SJ^{\rm NN}_{\rm rel}}_{l'l} (p',p)$ stored as the functions of $p'$ and $p$.
+The \nuhamil code requires the input file for $V^{SJ^{\rm NN}_{\rm rel}}_{l'l} (p',p)$ stored as a function of $p'$ and $p$.
 Some selected interactions are given in the \texttt{input\_nn\_files} directory.
 The available NN interactions are LO -- N$^{4}$LO with 500 MeV regulator cutoff by Entem--Machleidt--Nosyk~\cite{Entem2017}, N$^{3}$LO with 500 MeV regulator cutoff by Entem--Machleidt~\cite{Entem2003}, N$^{2}$LO$_{\rm opt}$~\cite{Ekstrom2013}, N$^{2}$LO$_{\rm sat}$~\cite{Ekstrom2015}, and $\Delta$-full EFT series by the Gothenburg--Oak Ridge collaboration~\cite{Jiang2020}.